Passenger108/FileTask/README.md

   - ✅ Create new tasks for employees.
   - ➕ Add new employees to the database.
   - 📊 View status/history of assigned tasks per employee.
+  - ✏️ Edit details of existing employees (correct name and change password)
 - 👷‍♂️ **Employee Dashboard (User)**:
   - 📋 View tasks assigned to them.
   - 🎛️ Accept or mark tasks as completed/failed.